Fresno Family Law Attorneys

 • Educational or special needs costs, including tuition, lunch money, tutoring, etc.

-How To Calculate Child Support If You Are Self-Employed
+How to Calculate Child Support if You Are Self-Employed

 When you are self-employed, calculating child support may seem more intimidating and complicated.
 Conducting financial analysis can be difficult, especially if your paychecks vary from month to month, let alone week to week.
-Whether you are an entrepreneur, a consultant, or in the entertainment industry, it is important to understand your financial situation in relation to child support.

 • Office expenses